chenpython/hcaptcha-solver-text-based/README.md

 ## ❗ Important Note
 This project only supports a sitekey which does provide a ***TEXT-Challenge***.
 It might not work on all types of Challenges.
+You might be able to notice in the images that a captcha was wrong, it happened because 1 answer was wrong 'is bull made of cells? no'.
+This happens when answers from txt file are wrong.
+If you open answers.txt file sometimes you might notice 2 answers combined.
+This happens occassionally.

 # 📥 Installating Requirements
 1. Run the file named **install_requirements.bat**.